NiamhFerns/processing_sketchbook/CGRA151/project/plan.md

 # Vision
 ## Game Concept
-A pixel chess game where the player is playing against a computer.
+A pixel-art chess game where the player is playing against either computer or another player.
 The game will follow the standard rules of chess pitting the player against a redamentary chess AI.
 The game will be made out of pixel art and will have a menu at the beginning that allows the player to enable/disable a timer and select their colour.